otrv4/otrv4/otrv4.md

 3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
+4. Public Shared Prekey: An Ed448 Point used in multiple prekey messages.
+It adds some protection against attacker modification of the first flow of the non-interactive DAKE.
-4. Profile Signature: The secret key value (`r`) of the Ed448 long term public key and a flag `F` (set to zero, as defined on [RFC]8032) are used to create signatures of the entire profile excluding the signature itself.
+5. Profile Signature: The secret key value (`r`) of the Ed448 long term public key and a flag `F` (set to zero, as defined on [RFC]8032) are used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is 114 bytes.